TouradBaba/AirBnB_DataMart/README.md

 - Refer to the included EER diagram files in the `EER Diagram` folder.
 The folder contains both an image (`EER Diagram (Enhanced Entity Relationship Diagram).png`) and a PDF (`EER Diagram.pdf`) for a visual representation of the database structure.
 The PDF file provides a clearer resolution compared to the image.

-I appreciate your clarification, and I hope this meets your requirements.

 #### Triggers